Icelain/ice.personal/blogs/fast-unix-sockets-with-tokio.md

 client: "going through our unix socket"
 ```

-And we're done with our implementation of unix domain sockets in tokio.
-As always, the source code is available on [github](link).
+This completes our implementation of Unix domain sockets in Tokio.
+As always, the source code is available on [GitHub](https://github.com/Icelain/unixtokio).